FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 certificate, but only so long as there are other means to authenticate the data which is being provisioned.

-However, since the device likely is configured with web CAs (otherwise, the captive portal would also be unauthenticated), provisioning methods could use those CAs within an EAP method in order to allow the peer to authenticate the EAP server.
+However, since the device likely is configured with CAs for the web issued by {{CAB}}, (otherwise, the captive portal would also be unauthenticated), provisioning methods could use those CAs within an EAP method in order to allow the peer to authenticate the EAP server.
 Further discussion of this topic is better suited for the specification(s) which define a particular provisioning method.
-We do not discuss it here further, other than to say that it is technically possible.
+This issue is not discussed further here, other than to say that it is technically possible.

 ## EAP-TLS

-This document defines an identifier "portal@tls.eap.arpa", which allows EAP peers to use unauthenticated EAP-TLS.
+This document defines an NAI "portal@tls.eap.arpa", which allows EAP peers to use unauthenticated EAP-TLS.
 The purpose of the identifier is to allow EAP peers to signal EAP servers that they wish to obtain a "captive portal" style network access.